GuildOfWeavers/AirScript/bin/README.md

 * Letters in vector and matrix constant names must be all upper-case.

 ## Transition function
-A core component of a STARK's definition is the state transition function.
+A core component of a STARK's definition is a state transition function.
 A transition function can be defined like so:
 ```
 transition [number of registers] registers in [number of steps] steps { ... }
 ```